 Recurring virtual gatherings

-When: Monday afternoons and evenings
+When: Monday evenings

 In this webinar hosted by our partner Standards of Excellence in Short-Term Mission, professionals from the travel, insurance, and healthcare industries answer questions about planning airline travel, different types of trip insurance, and airline health/safety protocols.
 This information will be helpful to anyone who is considering planning a future mission trip.

 An expert explains how your church can start accepting electric donations using Tithe.ly’s giving platform quickly and easily.
 Tithe.ly is available to churches who are part of the Reformed Church in America (RCA) for no monthly fee and at a special per-gift rate as the RCA preferred electronic giving vendor.

 As the world shelters in place in the face of the COVID-19 virus, congregations everywhere scramble to find new ways to be the church in the current reality.
 But what happens to the Lord’s Supper?